 Don’t worry about creating some grand legacy.
 Just contribute something in the here and now.
 Establishing the long-term habit of contribution is what matters.
 Don’t delay indefinitely because you think you must make that one giant, blow-out contribution “someday.”
 Let someday be today.
 Your legacy will take care of itself — it’s the cumulative impact of all the little contributions you make over a period of years.

 If you really want to advance in your career, I encourage you to kick off a 30-day trial of contributing to your field.
 Do something every day to add value to the lives of others.
 Don’t over-engineer this, and don’t get stuck in perfectionism.
 Just write up and share one potentially useful idea each day.
 A few paragraphs is plenty if that’s all you have time for.
-You can post it on your blog, on your Facebook account, or even on our discussion forums.
-Instead of contributing randomly and haphazardly, focus on one particular field where you’d like to have a small positive impact.
+You can post it on your blog, on your Facebook account, etc. Instead of contributing randomly and haphazardly, focus on one particular field where you’d like to have a small positive impact.
 Don’t worry about adopting the posture of an expert.
 Simply consider offering a leg up to people who are just starting out.

 If you can maintain this habit for 30 days, there’s a good chance you’ll find it so worthwhile that you’ll want to continue with it indefinitely in some fashion.
 Once you get used to it, I think you’ll find it a very positive addiction, one that will serve you and others for many years to come.